Protect the world’s peace. Donate to support Ukraine

 Key themes:

-Why rom-com fans will love it: This book has that same ensemble cast energy as 'Better Than the Movies.'
-You'll care about every character and root for them to find happiness.
+Why rom-com fans will love it: This book has that same big-cast, everyone-in-one-place energy as 'Better Than the Movies.'
+You'll care about the whole family and root hard for Meredith to find her way back to happiness.

 Romantic adventures that feel like movies